-Through the consultation process, better coordination and collaboration was identified as a key priority for the Village and its partners.
-To address this need, the Village has been facilitating the meeting of community funders, as discussed above, as well as integrating this in the CDBG Public Service category application process.
+Through the Consolidated Plan consultation process, good coordination and collaboration was identified as a key priority for the Village and its partners.
+To address this need, the Village is involved with the meeting of community funders, as discussed above.

-Beginning with the PY 2015 application process over three years ago, CDBG Public Service applicants had to include in their written narrative a discussion of how they are coordinating with other agencies in the community.
+Beginning with the PY 2015 application process over four years ago, CDBG Public Service applicants had to include in their written narrative a discussion of how they are coordinating with other agencies in the community.
 If the applicants did not have these connections, they were asked to describe their detailed plans and timeline for implementing a collaborative process.
 This effort improves collaboration for awarded agencies and allows the Village the ability to identify other areas for additional coordination.

 Additionally, many of the funded agencies participate in the Continuum of Care and work closely with other non-profits to identify other opportunities for persons in the community.
-The Village regularly attends Continuum of Care Prevention Committee and West Suburban Council on Homelessness meetings.
+The Village attends Continuum of Care Prevention Committee and West Suburban Council on Homelessness meetings.
 The Village also served on the core committee that evaluated the RFP for comprehensive Coordinated Entry services and operations in Suburban Cook County.

 The Village of Oak Park is committed to increasing community partnerships and investing in economic and neighborhood development.
-The actions identified above will further this commitment and will increase opportunities for low and moderate-income residents to receive necessary services and obtain access to affordable housing options.
+The actions identified above will further this commitment and will increase opportunities for low- and moderate-income residents to receive necessary services and obtain access to affordable housing options.